-Amendment means any change or proposed change to the original or substantive motion.
+Amendment means any change of proposed change to the original or substantive motion.

-Audio link means facilities that enable audio communication between participants at a meeting when one or more of them is not physically present at the place of the meeting.
+Audio link means facilities that enable audio communication between participants at a meeting when one or more of the participants is not physically present at the place of the meeting.

-Audiovisual link means facilities that enable audiovisual communication between participants at a meeting when one or more of them is not physically present at the place of the meeting.
+Audio visual link means facilities that enable audiovisual communication between participants at a meeting when one or more of them is not physically present at the place of the meeting.